-There are biodegradable alternatives to microplastics such as PLA (=Polylactic acid), Materbi122, crushed apricot kernels, salts and sugar.
-It is therefore judged to be possible to exclude microplastics without making it impossible to ecolabel products such as toothpaste, soaps, etc. Plastics that can be broken down and can demonstrate this under tests such as OECD 301 A-F are exempt from the requirement, because it is non-degradable plastics which are undesirable in ecolabelled products.
+There are biodegradable alternatives to microplastics such as PLA (=Polylactic acid), Materbi, crushed apricot kernels, salts and sugar.
+It is therefore judged to be possible to exclude microplastics without making it impossible to ecolabel products such as toothpaste, soaps, etc. Plastics that can be broken down and can demonstrate this under tests such as OECD 301 A-F are exempt from the requirement under the old definition, because it is the nondegradable plastics that are undesirable in ecolabelled products.